Tandai, Solomon Islands: Land disputes

 By the end of the twentieth century, much urban growth was taking place in Tandai, causing planning problems related to the provision of services and related issues, and also issues of access to land.
 These land issues became even more central during the ethnic tension and resulted in the evacuation of some of these areas in this period, although in many cases agreements had been reached with traditional land owners.
-The urban area of Tandai more than tripled over the decade with an annual growth rate of 12.8 percent.
+The urban area of Tandai more than tripled over the 2000s, with an annual growth rate of 7.5 percent as of 2019.